LeshanDaFo/C64-COMAL-SuperChip/README.md

 <br />
 <br />

-At this point I would like to point out that I have not examined the commands so much in detail.
+I would like to point out that the point here is not to describe the functions or procedures.
-The point here is not to describe the functions or procedures I just want to present the source code I created from the modules.
+I just want to present the source code I created from the modules.

 The extensions created with this source code were compared by me with the existing data and correspond to this 1:1